 - Sit at a Campfire and Stargaze: There’s nothing like a warm fire and shooting stars to make you feel at one with the universe.

 Hope that inspired you to spend this month making health a priority and that we gave you some great ideas on how to make it fun.
+Be sure to check out our other website Making Mindfulness Fun for more tips on raising mindful kids and building a healthy relationship with them.

 - Ultimate Guide to Roadschooling